Further details about the Legal Academy & Theory Survey

 Our questions instead follow this format:

 In designing both the questions and answer choices, we tried to strike a balance between clarity and brevity--that is, we wanted to keep the answer choices as succinct as possible without sacrificing too much complexity or nuance.
-The obvious benefits of this approach are that (a) it is quicker to read and presumably answer questions this way, thus hopefully easing the participants’ burden of completing the survey, and (b) it is easier to report results (e.g. “X% of legal academics endorse textualism”).
+The obvious benefits of this approach are that (a) it is quicker to read and presumably answer questions this way, thus hopefully easing the participants’ burden of completing the survey, and (b) it is easier to report results clearly (e.g. “X% of survey participants answered that they "accept" or "lean towards" "textualism").

-One major potential downside of this is ambiguity; “natural law” may not mean the same thing to academic A as it does to academic B, even if both report accepting it on the survey.
+One potential downside is ambiguity; terms like "realism", “natural law”, or "originalism" may not mean the same thing to academic A as they do to academic B, even if both report accepting those views on the survey.
 This is, of course, a greater concern for some questions than others; in cases where we thought it was a particularly greater concern, we added clarifying language to a question or simply removed a proposed question altogether, such that the remaining question list would be as free from ambiguity as possible.
 We also allow participants to respond to particular answer choices by choosing “other: question unclear,” so as to further minimize this risk, though it is obviously important to be cautious about the interpretability of the results.

 Carolyn C. Preston & Andrew M. Colman.
 2000.
 Optimal number of response categories in rating scales: reliability, validity, discriminating power, and respondent preferences.
 Acta Psychologica, 104(1),1-15.